 I am a little bit obsessed with Yorkshire puddings at the moment.
 Jack loves them – I’m sure he’d have them with every meal!
 I thought I’d sneak this in before the summer came as it’s a great, cheap family meal perfect for cold days.

 - 10-12 sausages, Cumberland preferably

 - Freshly ground pepper and salt

 Heat the oven to 200 degrees.

 Make the batter first.
 Put the flour, eggs and a shake of salt into a bowl.
 Slowly add the milk, whisking until you have a smooth batter.
 Place in the fridge.

-Just before the 30 minutes is up, take the batter out of the fridge and whisk again.
+Just before the 20 minutes is up, take the batter out of the fridge and whisk again.
 Take the tin out of the oven and pour over the batter, putting it in the oven straight away.
-Turn the oven up to 240 degrees.
-Bake for ten minutes, turn the oven down to 210 degrees and bake for another ten minutes.
+Bake for around 22-25 minutes, until it has risen and all turning a golden brown.

 Serve with gravy, mash and greens.